METATARSAL BONES ANATOMY

 • Features a convex articular surface on the plantar side

-• Allows smooth joint movement during toe flexion and extension
+• Allows smooth joint movement during your toe flexion and extension

 BIBLIOGRAPHY